How to embrace the year of the horse - A life coaches guide

 1. Reflect on the Lessons of the Snake Year (2025)

-Before moving forward, take a moment to honor the past year:
+Before moving forward, take a moment to honour the past year:

 2. Embrace Forward Momentum in the Year of the Horse (2026)